Session lock

 finished()

-The session lock object should be destroyed
+the session lock object should be destroyed

 The compositor has decided that the session lock should be destroyed as it will no longer be used by the compositor.
 Exactly when this event is sent is compositor policy, but it must never be sent more than once for a given session lock object.